rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 Go back to the Terminal window

 ## Installing HOOMD-blue

 You are now ready to install HOOMD-blue!
+(Make sure that you are sourced to the virtual environment before installing)

 Move to the new hoomd folder
 ```bash